BarryBeics/Project-One/TESTING.md

 ---

 ## Testing User stories

 - As an owner, I want to showcase skills I have and give examples of previous work to attract more clients.
     - The user can see the skills from the logos displayed on the **Resume page**.
     - The user can view examples of previous work on the **Portfolio page**.

 - As an owner, I want the possibility for prospective clients and recruiters to contact me easily.
     - The user can find a Contact Form on the **Contact Page** this is always accessable from the top navigation via the Contact tab.

-- As an owner, I want my website to be easily recognisable.
- - When the user is navigating the site, they'll see the developer graphic at the top of every page.
- - The user can always see the developer's name in the top left corner while navigating the site.
- - There is also a favicon that makes the website recognisable by just looking at the tab.

 - As a user, I want to be able to get in touch with the developer for any reason.
     - The user can access the **Contact Page** any time on the fixed menu on the top of every page, and from there they can complete the contact form.
     - Alternatively the user can find the developer’s Address, Mobile & Email contact details on the **Contact Page** in the Personal Info block.

 - As a user, I want to be able to view skills and examples of past work.
     - The user can see the skills from the logo's displayed on the **Resume page**.
     - The user can view examples of previous work on the **Portfolio page**.

+- As a user, I want to be able to see the developers social media presence.
+    - At the footer of every page there a icons linking to the developers social media accounts.

+- As a recuiter, I want to easily get a copy of the developers CV.
+    - At the footer of every page there is a prompt to download the pdf of the developers CV.

 - As a curious user, I want to know more about the developer in terms of career history.
+    - There is an overview of work history on the **Resume page** to illustrate career history.
- - The user can easily download a pdf of the developers CV so as to learn more about them.
+    - For futher detail users can easily download a pdf of the developers CV so as to learn more about them.

 - As a potential client with specific project goals I want to easily communicate my project.
     - The user can complete the contact form on the **Contact Page** which prompts them for all the essential details of their project.

 Back to README - [Back](README.md)